 This week, for a short time after darkness falls, the constellation Corvus the Crow soars below Spica, close above the southwest horizon, soon to disappear from the evening sky.

 A reader of Eyes to the Sky was puzzled about the light coming from stars and planets.
 She was amazed to embrace the concept that stars are suns, like the sun in our daytime sky.
-Further, she pondered the notion that planets owe their luminescence to reflected sunlight, as does the moon when seen in our sky.

 Another reader conveyed his pleasure at observing the International Space Station, like a moving star, while enjoying the night sky.
 He sent along the web link for others to look up when the station will be visible at a convenient time and place for viewing.
 Learn more at spotthestation.nasa.gov/sightings/#.U5SAlXJdVOI